bezoerb/grunt-php2html/README.md

 Type: `String`
 Default value: process.cwd()

-Specify a docroot for php parsing.
-All php files will be parsed relative to this directory.
+Specify a docroot for the php Server.
+All php files will be served relative to this directory.

 ### Usage Examples